Lemire, Derryfield coach, inducted in Hall of Fame

 Elaine Loft, Staff Writer

 Lemire is a graduate of Keith Academy in Lowell, MA, where he had a stellar career as the football team quarterback.
-He then matriculated from UMass Lowell, where he earned his BS in mathematics.
+He then matriculated from Lowell Technological Institute (now UMass Lowell), where he earned his BS in mathematics.
 Lemire began his teaching career at St. Margaret School in Lowell (two years), followed by three years at The Fenn School in Concord, MA, before coming to Derryfield in 1979.

-Lemire’s coaching career at Derryfield was extensive, including four years of JV baseball, five years of JV boys’ basketball, 11 years as variety softball head coach, 17 years as varsity softball assistant coach, and 34 years as varsity girls’ basketball head coach.
+Lemire’s coaching career at Derryfield was extensive, including four years of JV baseball, five years of JV boys’ basketball, 11 years as varsity softball head coach, 17 years as varsity softball assistant coach, and 34 years as varsity girls’ basketball head coach.
 Under his leadership, the basketball team reached the Final Four 13 times, and were NHIAA D-IV state champions in 1997-98.
-In addition to his most recent honor, Lemire was nominated NHBCO Coach of the Year six times, and was inducted into the NH Coaches Association Hall of Fame in 2005.
+In addition to his most recent honor, Lemire was inducted into the NH Coaches Association Hall of Fame in 2005.

 Coach Lemire shared his coaching philosophy: